KieranMcCool/MusicalEffectModelling-Dissertation/dissertation.md

 ### Signal Impulse Response

+Impulse response graphs are relatively simple to implement from the data we get from `librosa.core.load` which is used to read in audio files.
+The result is an array of amplitudes over time which can simply be plotted in a line using `matplotlib.pyplot`.

+We can better compare the three audio files by plotting them the three of them on the same axis.

 ## Audio I/O

 The project utilises LibRosa for reading and writing `wav` files.
 This was chosen as it supports a multitude of different output formats.
 Early versions of the project were using `SciPy.IO.wavfile` for this but it was limited to 64 bit output files, which was unnecessarily large for audio data and required too much storage space.